 Senior Minister of State for Ministry of Environment and Water Resources & Ministry of Health Dr Amy Khor was present at the event to lend her support.

 Participants at the event on Sunday, 1 October 2017, at Lifelong Learning Institute included seniors from various senior activity centres across the island, and our senior volunteers.

 More than 25,000 “Thank You” cards were distributed to 68 agencies for seniors to pen their gratitude and present to their loved ones.
 Agencies include social service organisations, Sports Singapore, the Agency for Integrated Care, and Singapore University of Social Sciences.
-It is also the first time that multiple social service organisations are gathered at a single venue to celebrate the day as a sector.
+It was also the first time that multiple social service organisations were gathered at a single venue to celebrate the day as a sector.

 The IDOP was established on 14 December 1990 by the United Nations General Assembly.
 It is observed every year on 1 October.

 View photos of the event on our Facebook page here.

 Watch this video on how Annie, Mdm Ho, and Phillip expressed their gratitude to their loved ones.

 Annie, 69, & her husband David, 73